Should You Exercise While Fasting?

 The Health Benefits of Fasted Exercise

-Research in people with non-alcoholic fatty liver disease found that combining alternate-day fasting with aerobic exercise significantly improved liver fat, body weight, and insulin sensitivity [2].
+Beyond fat loss, fasted exercise potentially offers health benefits that make it attractive even for people who don't want to lose weight.
+Research in people with 'non-alcoholic fatty liver disease' found that combining alternate-day fasting with aerobic exercise significantly improved liver fat, body weight, and insulin sensitivity [2].

 How Fasted Exercise Affects Performance

-Research shows that eating prior to exercise improves exercise performance for sessions that are longer than an hour [3].
+So while fasted exercise offers metabolic health and body composition benefits, it may come with a performance trade-off.
+Research shows that eating before exercise improves exercise performance for sessions that are longer than an hour [3].
 For shorter, moderate-intensity aerobic exercise sessions, the performance differences are not usually noticeable.

 What Exercises Work Best While Fasted?